hpc17-raspi-cluster/raspi-cluster/docs/Setup.md

 #### Ethernet switch setups

 These setups are more flexible but require some more configuration and installation than the static IP setup.
-They require an ethernet switch for the cluster to communicate and also require an access node that will provide DNS resolution and DHCP service to the rest of the Pis.
-The possible setups are:
+They require an ethernet switch for the cluster to communicate and also require an access node that will act as DNS and DHCP server to the rest of the Pis.
+The possible ways to do this are:

 1. Use Wifi for SSH access and Ethernet for cluster communication
 2. Add a second ethernet port and use that for SSH access